helpingstar/cs285-script/script/CS_285_Lecture_7_Part_2.md

 36. We don't represent the Q function explicitly here.
 37. We just compute it as we go to evaluate the max.
 38. And that gives us our target values y.
-39. And then we solve for phi by doing least squares regression so that v phi of si is close to yi.
+39. And then we solve for ϕ by doing least squares regression so that v ϕ of si is close to yi.
 40. So this is fitted value direction.
 41. Step one, compute your target values by constructing the Q function for every possible action at each sampled state.
 42. So you have a finite sampling of states and we still assume that we have discrete action space so we can perform this enumeration exactly.